Yujie2023/EC535_Project/README.md

 # MySnake Module Instructions

 ## Running Options
-You can choose to:
+The final .c and .ko file are in EC535_Project/maincode/ You can choose to:
 - **Run Directly**: Use `mysnake.ko` directly.
 - **Compile First**: Compile `mysnake.c` and then run the resulting `.ko` file.